CyresTheDev/Digit-Recognition/README.md

 # Digit-Recognition
-See how we can predict what the number of image is with deep learning.
+See how we can predict what is the number that image represents with deep learning.

 in first step, we are going to learn pattenrs with ***artifitial neural networks(ANN)*** and see how this powerful algorithms can help us reach ideal results and predictions.